-Step #3 Receive an invitation to apply
+Step #4 Invitation to apply

-Because you have an offer of employment from a New Brunswick company, you will receive an invitation to apply (ITA).
+You can only apply if invited to do so.
 You have up to 45 calendar days from the date of the ITA to submit a complete application via the New Brunswick online system.
-If you fail to submit a complete application by the deadline, your ITA will be automatically removed, and you will have to start the process again.
+If you fail to submit a complete application by the deadline, your ITA will be automatically removed and you will have to start the process again.